-FATCAT is a prototype instrument designed and constructed by the University of Applied Sciences and Arts Northwestern Switzerland (FHNW in German) for in situ measurement of carbonaceous aerosol.
+FATCAT is prototype instrument designed and constructed by the university of applied sciences and arts northwestern Switzerland (FHNW in German) for in-situ measurement of carbonaceous aerosol.
 Figure 1 shows the flow diagram of the instrument.
-The system has three inlets: zero air, sample and bypass.
-The sample and bypass inlets are connected to internal three-way valves actuated in such a way that only one of them is open at any given time, allowing one to choose between the sampling and analysis operation mode.
-The bypass inlet is used for applications where the instruments need to draw a constant amount of air from a sampling head even during the sample analysis.
-This makes the instrument compatible with measurement stations that have size selection sampling heads (e.g. PM_1 , $PM{2.5}$) that require defined flow rates.
+The system has three inlets: zero air, sample, and bypass.
+The sample and bypass inlets are connected to internal three-way valves actuated in such a way that only one of them is open at any given time, allowing to choose between the sampling and analysis operation mode.
+The bypass inlet is used for applications where the instruments needs to draw a constant amount of air from a sampling head even during the sample analysis.
+This makes the instrument compatible with measurement stations that have size selection sampling heads (like, PM1, PM2.5 and so on) that require defined flowrates.

-FATCAT is built as a stand-alone measurement system, which does not require external laboratory equipment (other than the optional external vacuum pump and denuder).
+FATCAT is build as a stand-alone measurement system, which does not require external laboratory equipment (other than the optional external vacuum pump and denuder).
 The status data and all relevant parameters can be read through a USB serial interface, which also serves as the link for sending commands.
 Parameters can also be adjusted and monitored directly at the device through an LCD display accessible throughout a user menu using the interface buttons.
-The timing of sampling and analysis cycles and data logging are performed by a Raspberry Pi 4B microcomputer (Raspberry Pi Foundation, UK) using software programmed in Python.
+The timing of sampling and analysis cycles and data logging are performed by a Raspberry Pi 4B microcomputer (Raspberry pi foundation, UK) using software programmed in python.
 The software provides a graphical user interface, but the device can also run "headless" using programmed scripts.

 During sampling, the instrument opens the sample inlet and closes the sample bypass.
 In this mode FATCAT gathers an aerosol sample on a sintered hastelloy-X filter (SIKA-HX3; GKN sinter metal filters, Germany).
-When using only the internal pump, the sampling flow rate can be regulated up to a maximum of $2 L \min^{-1}$.
+When using only the internal pump, the sampling flowrate can be regulated up to a maximum of 2 lpm.
 An external pump can be used for applications that require higher flows rates.
-In this configuration, the sampling flow rate is constrained by atmospheric pressure, as the sintered filter acts as an ensemble of critical orifices.
-Notably, the maximum achievable sampling flow rate is typically around 10 L min-1 at the Swiss Plateau (approximate elevation of about 400 m above sea level (m a.s.l.), ambient pressure around 960 mbar) and around $7 \, \text{Lmin}^{-1}$ at the Sphinx Observatory of the Jungfraujoch (situated at 3500 m a.s.l., ambient pressure around 640 mbar).
-The sample flow throughout the pumps is controlled by two mass flow controllers (MFCs; Vögtlin Instruments, Switzerland).
+In this configuration, the sampling flowrate is constrained by atmospheric pressure, as the sintered filter acts as an ensemble of critical orifices.
+Notably, the maximum achievable sampling flowrate is typically around 10 lpm at the Swiss plateau (approximate elevation of about 400 meters above sea level [m.a.s.l.], ambient pressure around 960 mbar), and around 7 lpm at the Sphinx observatory of the Jungfraujoch (situated at 3500 m.a.s.l., ambient pressure around 640 mbar).
+The sample flow throughout the pumps is controlled by two mass flow controllers (MFC; Vögtlin Instruments, Switzerland).